fybrik/fybrik/site/docs/get-started/quickstart.md

 ## Install Hashicorp Vault and plugins

-[Hashicorp Vault](https://www.vaultproject.io/) and a [secrets-kubernetes-reader](https://github.com/mesh-for-data/vault-plugin-secrets-kubernetes-reader) plugin are used by Mesh for Data for credential management.
+[Hashicorp Vault](https://www.vaultproject.io/) and a [secrets-kubernetes-reader](https://github.com/mesh-for-data/vault-plugin-secrets-kubernetes-reader) plugin are used by Fybrik for credential management.

 ??? tip "Install latest development version from GitHub"